algorandfoundation/docs/docs/feature-guides/asc1/teal_overview.md

 // At this point there will be two values on the stack
 <
 ```
 The && is the final operator used in this example.
-This ANDs the third clause with the result of the OR operation between the first and second clause.
+This ANDs the third clause with the result of the OR operation between the first and second clauses.

 ``` go
 // The && operator is used to pop those values by anding them and pushing either